 There should also be information on the leaders of the church, including the pastor/s, deacons and elders.
 You'll also want to include basic membership information, such as numbers and demographic information.
 If you plan on getting anyone else involved, like contractors, then you'll need to include them as well.

 There are some other key numbers you might want to include here, but many churches don't actually keep these metrics.
-You can read more about numbers you should track here.

 8 Tips for Writing Proposals